choiyhking/manual/firecracker1.1.0_on_rpi.md

 ```
 You can check other options on [here](https://github.com/firecracker-microvm/firecracker/blob/main/src/firecracker/swagger/firecracker.yaml).

+Also, you have to do same thing to use network in the guest.

 If you want to power-off the guest VM, run `reboot` in the guest terminal.